tuckergol/PassionProject7/README.md

 ### JavaScript Functions

 - The JavaScript section of the code contains functions that manage Geoestimator's behavior.
 Primary functions listed below.
-    - "startRound()": Selects a random country, displays its flag, and resets various game-related variables.
+    - 'startRound()': Selects a random country, displays its flag, and resets various game-related variables.
-    - "checkGuess()": Compares the user's guess to the selected country and provides feedback on correctness.
+    - 'checkGuess()': Compares the user's guess to the selected country and provides feedback on correctness.
-    - "resetTimer()": Initiates the timer when a new round begins.
+    - 'resetTimer()': Initiates the timer when a new round begins.
-    - "stopTimer()": Halts the timer when the user guesses the correct country.
+    - 'stopTimer()': Halts the timer when the user guesses the correct country.
-    - "updateTimer()": Updates the timer's display with the elapsed time.
+    - 'updateTimer()': Updates the timer's display with the elapsed time.
-    - "pad()": A helper function for formatting time components with leading zeros.
+    - 'pad()': A helper function for formatting time components with leading zeros.

 ## Prerequisites